 The SCITT has a successful track record of developing outstanding secondary school teachers.
 We have excellent rates of employability of our graduates both within our alliance schools and also elsewhere in the Yorkshire region and beyond.
-Cockburn MAT is proud to have employed a number of these graduates.
+Cockburn John Charles Academy is proud to have employed a number of these graduates.

 All of the schools in our partnership have a track record of outstanding and transformational provision for young people and a strong commitment to developing outstanding future teaching professionals.
 The school placements offer experience of the real world of education in schools where excellence is modelled and supported.
 This ensures a solid foundation for development towards Qualified Teacher Status and a successful teaching career.

 Across our partner schools there are many Subject Experts, Specialist Leaders of Education, Advanced Skills Teachers, Trained Coaches, Mentors and Outstanding Leaders to support and guide trainees through their first year in teaching.